getodk/docs/odkx-src/tables-using.rst

 View Types
 ~~~~~~~~~~~~~~~~~

 Tables offers a number of view options for presenting data.
-The person at your organization who built this ODK Tables application will have already configured these options, so you may not always have a choice in how you view your data.
+The person at your organization who built this ODK-X Tables application will have already configured these options, so you may not always have a choice in how you view your data.
 These view types are:

   - :ref:`Spreadsheet View <tables-using-view-data-spreadsheet>`
   - :ref:`List View <tables-using-view-data-list>`